BarathThanigai/Glitchchon-25---Docker-Container-Security-Scanner/README.md

 After the scanning is done, exit the container run mode.
 THe "root<id>" should be replaced by "PS C:\WINDOWS\system32>"

 * docker cp <container_id>:/Folder_name/scan_report.json C:\Folder_name\
 If you require the log file of the scan/report, enter this command AFTER you have exited the container run mode.
 Then, head to the folder where you have stored security-scanner.py, and check the "scan_report.json" file.
-If it works, it should print on powershell - "Successfully copied 21kB to C:\Hackathon\".
-FIle size of the report can vary.
+If it works, it should print on powershell -Successfully copied <size> KB to C:\Folder_name\

 * Ctrl+C
 The security-scanner.py runs on time intervals that can be changed within the program file itself, around the end of the file.